Silver prices bounced up and down in the past year,

 For the year-over-year comparison, the silver market

-from the April show to the May show.
+the May show to the June show.
 (London market

 Throughout the coin show's years starting in 1988,

 The silver's 2016 peak value occurred in August.
 They began the

 year moving upward but more recently they have bounced up and

 Let's look at the New York closing market prices on the last trading

 The New York market closed at $17.53 on the Friday before the June